-During Sulatanate Period
+i.
+During Sultanate Period

-- ➤ The architecture of the period of the Sultanate can be divided into three categories.
-First is the Delhi or the Imperial style of architecture which grew under the patronage of Sultans of Delhi.
-It includes all those buildings which were constructed by different Sultans.
-The other is provincial style of architecture which grew under the patronage of provincial ruling dynasties which were mostly Muslims. - ► The Imperial style, of course, influenced the style of provincial architecture, yet the provincial arts had their own different characteristics which assigned them different places. - ► The third- Hindu architecture which mostly developed under Hindu kings of Rajasthan and the Vijayanagara Empire. - ► Hindu architecture was also influenced by the Imperial style.
-The Hindus had already a welldeveloped style of their own prior to the coming of the Muslims in India.
-Therefore, features of their past style continued to be the governing factors of their style of architecture. - ► The Turks were influenced by that Iranian style of architecture and when they settled down in India they maintained its characteristics which were borrowed from the Indians to a certain extent.
+- The architecture of the period of the Sultanate can be divided into three categories. - Imperial style of architecture: First is the Delhi or the Imperial style of architecture which grew under the patronage of the Sultans of Delhi.
+It includes all those buildings which were constructed by different Sultans. - Provincial style of architecture: It grew under the patronage of provincial ruling dynasties which were mostly Muslims. - The Imperial style, of course, influenced the style of provincial architecture, yet the provincial arts had their own different characteristics which assigned them different places. - Hindu architecture: It mostly developed under the Hindu kings of Rajasthan and the Vijayanagara Empire. - - Hindu architecture was also influenced by the Imperial style.
+The Hindus had already a well-developed style of their own prior to the coming of the Muslims to India.
+Therefore, features of their past style continued to be the governing factors of their style of architecture.

-- ► The Muslim rulers in provinces also built up palaces, tombs, forts, mosques, etc. in their respective kingdoms.
-Primarily, the provincial styles drew inspiration from the Delhi style of architecture. - The earliest examples of Indo-Islamic architecture were constructed during this period by the Delhi Sultanates, most famously the Qutb Minar complex, which was designated a UNESCO World Heritage Site in 1993. - Qutb-ud-din Aibak constructed the Qutb-ul-Islam mosque at Delhi and another mosque at Ajmer called the Dhai Din Ka Jhonpra. - ► The construction of Qutb Minar was originally planned by Aibak but it was completed by Iltutmish. - Alai Minar, a minaret twice the size of Qutb Minar was commissioned by Alauddin Khilji but never completed.
+- The Turks were influenced by the Iranian style of architecture and when they settled down in India they maintained its characteristics which were borrowed from the Indians to a certain extent. - The Muslim rulers in provinces also built up palaces, tombs, forts, mosques, etc. in their respective kingdoms.
+Primarily, the provincial styles drew inspiration from the Delhi style of architecture. - The earliest examples of Indo-Islamic architecture were constructed during this period by the Delhi Sultanates, most famously the Qutb Minar complex, which was designated a UNESCO World Heritage Site in 1993. - Qutb-ud-din Aibak constructed the Qutb-ul-Islam mosque in Delhi and another mosque at Ajmer called the Dhai Din Ka Jhonpra. - The construction of Qutb Minar was originally planned by Aibak but it was completed by Iltutmish. - Alai Minar, a minaret twice the size of Qutb Minar was commissioned by Alauddin Khilji but never completed.
 Other examples include the Tughlaqabad Fort and Hauz Khas Complex.

+ii.
 Mughal Architecture